2025 Citywide Indicators Report

 Subcontract M/WBE Utilization

-Many M/WBEs use subcontracting opportunities as a point of entry into City contracting.
-Thus M/WBE subcontracting participation goals are set as material terms on applicable prime contracts to ensure access to City work.
+In City contracting, a subcontractor is a person who has entered into an agreement with a contractor to provide services or perform work that is required as part of a contract with a City agency.
+Many M/WBEs use subcontracting opportunities as a point of entry into City contracting and M/WBE subcontracting participation goals are set as material terms on applicable prime contracts to ensure access to City work.
 The participation goals are set in relation to the scope of work required by the contract and the availability of M/WBEs that can perform the work.

 Large-Scale Contract Approvals